Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Introduction

-where $\vec{\omega}=\vec{\nabla}\times \vec{u}$ is the vorticity and $k$ is the wave vector.
-Kraichnans theory of forced two-dimensional turbulence predicts the development of a double energy cascade \citep{Kraichnan1967}.
-When the flow is forced at some wavelength $\lambda_f$ the energy is passed on to larger wavelengths generating an inverse energy cascade with the same scaling as in three dimensional turbulence ($E_k \propto k^\gamma$, $Z_k \propto k^2E_k=k^{\gamma +2}$, with $\gamma=-5/3$ for $k<k_f$).
-In contrast, for $k>k_f$ enstrophy is passed to smaller wavelengths and in this range energy scales as $E_k \propto k^{-3}$, while $Z_k \propto k^{-1}$.
-In 2D turbulence then, energy transfers form small to large scales (opposite to the behaviour observed in 3D turbulence), while the enstrophy moves towards higher wavenumbers (corresponding to smaller wavelengths); thus, energy and enstrophy propagate in opposite directions through the spectrum.
+In 3D turbulence standard Kolmogorov scaling applies with $E_k \propto k^\gamma$, $Z_k \propto k^2E_k=k^{\gamma +2}$, and $\gamma=-5/3$ \citep{Kolmogorov1941}.
+Kraichnan's theory of forced 2D turbulence predicts the development of a double energy cascade \citep{Kraichnan1967}.
+When the flow is forced at some wavelength $\lambda_f$, the energy is passed on to larger wavelengths generating an inverse energy cascade with the same scaling as in 3D turbulence for $k < k_f$.
+However, for $k>k_f$ enstrophy is passed to smaller wavelengths and in this range the energy scales as $E_k \propto k^{-3}$ and $Z_k \propto k^{-1}$.
+In 2D turbulence, energy transfers from small (large $k$) to large (small $k$) length scales (opposite to the behavior observed in 3D turbulence), while the enstrophy moves toward higher wave numbers (corresponding to smaller wavelengths); thus, energy and enstrophy propagate in opposite directions through the spectrum.

-In computational fluid dynamics (CFD), the simulation of turbulent flows relies on a hierarchy of models that balance accuracy and computational cost.
-At the highest fidelity, Direct Numerical Simulation (DNS) resolves all relevant scales of motion, capturing the full complexity of turbulence without modeling assumptions; however, its computational demands make it impractical for most real-world applications.
-Outside of DNS, there are two main families of models, ordered by decreasing complexity and accuracy \citep{wilcox1998turbulence}: LES (Large Eddy Simulation), which solves the full problem from the mean flow down to the larger turbulent eddies (which are the most energetic), while excluding the smallest scales from the numerical simulation and introducing a model to account for the influence these small scales have on the rest of the flow; and RANS (Reynolds-Averaged Navier-Stokes equations), which are based on approximating the apparent Reynolds stresses (or Favre stresses in the case of compressible flows).
-The choice among these models depends on the required balance between accuracy and computational cost.
-In addition to these traditional approaches, the Lattice-Boltzmann Method (LBM) \citep{succi2001lattice,kruger2017lattice,mohamad2019} has emerged as a valid alternative framework for simulating hydrodynamic problems.
+In computational fluid dynamics \citep{ferziger2002computational,fletcher2012computational}, the simulation of turbulent flows relies on a hierarchy of models that balance accuracy and computational cost.
+At the highest fidelity, direct numerical simulation \citep{DORAN2013201} of the Navier-Stokes equation resolves all the relevant scales of motion, capturing the full complexity of turbulence without modeling assumptions.
+However, its computational demands make it impractical for most real-world applications.
+Alternatively, there are two main families of models, ordered by decreasing complexity and accuracy \citep{wilcox1998turbulence}: Large Eddy Simulation, which solves the full problem from the mean flow down to the larger turbulent eddies (which are the most energetic), while excluding the smallest scales from the numerical simulation and introducing a model to account for the influence of these small scales on the rest of the flow; and the Reynolds-Averaged Navier-Stokes equations, which are based on approximating the apparent Reynolds stresses (or Favre stresses for compressible flows).
+The choice among these models depends on the desired balance between accuracy and computational cost.